pockerman/hmmtuf_app/README.md

 ## References

-1. Colin D Veal and Peter J Freeman and  Kevin Jacobs and Owen Lancaster and Stéphane Jamain and Marion Leboyer and Demetrius Albanes and Reshma R Vaghela and Ivo Gut and Stephen J Chanock and Anthony J Brookes, ```A mechanistic basis for amplification differences between samples and between genome regions```, BMC Genomics, 2012
+1. Colin D. Veal and Peter J. Freeman and  Kevin Jacobs and Owen Lancaster and Stéphane Jamain and Marion Leboyer and Demetrius Albanes and Reshma R. Vaghela and Ivo Gut and Stephen J. Chanock and Anthony J. Brookes, ```A mechanistic basis for amplification differences between samples and between genome regions```, BMC Genomics, 2012
+2. Rabiner L. R., ```A tutorial on Hidden Markov Models and selected applications in speech recognition```,